youngmin-gwon/what-i-studied/rust/rust.md

 `[dependencies]`

-- the start of a section for you to list any of your project’s dependencies
+- the start of a section for you to list any of your project's dependencies

 ## Crates